kdhillon/Besiege/README.md

 now:
 finish saving map
-use hacky saving where you actually only save armies near the player and only nobles try simple LOS speed up (if outside of los, don't do anything!) add garrison repairing add cancelling and reforming of sieges
+use hacky saving where you actually only save armies near the player and only nobles use shaperenderer to make shapes

-make bandits not seige (?)

 later:
 add besieging of castles
 add menu screen with flame!
+add garrison repairing
+add cancelling and reforming of sieges make bandits not seige (?)

 gameplay: